vbatools/UserForms-Class-Modern-Style-VBA/README.md

 MyCheckBox.ControlTipText = "Agree to terms"

-' When you initialize the style, the ControlTipText will be used as the title Dim style As New clsModernStyle style.Initialize Me
+' When you initialize the style, the ControlTipText will be used as the title Set style = New clsModernStyle style.Initialize Me
 ```